Rabid might not be strong enough a term for Buffy the Vampire Slayer fans—they’re like werewolves in their fiercely protective loyalty.

-As she’s playing both an ex-drug addict/prostitute on the run from a murderous kingpin and her twin sister who’s ditched her expensive Upper East Side life by faking her own death and is now clumsily plotting nefarious deeds (in a nutshell), Sarah Michelle Gellar doesn’t have too many opportunities to slay anything on the show.
-But she briefly got to unleash the kickass in an episode last month, clocking a guy in the face with a fist-meets-chin tiny blonde furor that was so Buffy it hurt.
+As she’s playing both an ex-drug addict/prostitute on the run from a murderous kingpin and her twin sister who’s ditched her expensive Upper East Side life by faking her own death and is now clumsily plotting nefarious deeds (in a nutshell), Sarah Michelle Gellar doesn’t have too many opportunities to act Buffy-like on the show.

 Like its namesake, the Buffy Punch seems simple—almost too simplistic—and unassumingly girly on the surface.
 But don’t underestimate it.